Chair-for-Security-Engineering/AGEMA/README.md

 ## Input (Library)

 In addition to the given netlist, AGEMA needs a library file to understand the meaning of the cells used in the netlist file.
-A library file is provided in `./AGEMA/cell/Library.txt` which covers all cells in the NANGate 45 (Design Compiler) and the custom library (Yosis) as well as HPC1, HPC2, GHPC and GHPCLL gadgets.
+A library file is provided in `./AGEMA/cell/Library.txt` which covers all cells in the NANGate 45 (Design Compiler) and the custom library (Yosys) as well as HPC1, HPC2, GHPC and GHPCLL gadgets.
 The structure of the libary file and how to edit as given inside the aforementioned file.

 ## Example